tinode/chat/server/auth/rest/README.md

 This authenticator permits authentication of Tinode users and creation of Tinode accounts using a separate process as a source of truth.

-This authenticator calls a REST service over HTTP(S).
-A skeleton implementation of such a server is provided for reference at [rest-auth](../../../rest-auth/).
+This authenticator calls a REST service by HTTP POST.
+A skeleton implementation of a server is provided for reference at [rest-auth](../../../rest-auth/).

 Request and response payloads are formatted as JSON.
-Some of the request or response fields may be skipped.
+Some of the request or response fields are context-dependent and may be skipped.

 ## Request